 Let’s take a closer look at why Vera providers love their jobs.

 Many primary care providers are qualified to offer more in the way of care, but limited time stops them from doing so.
 Not so with Vera providers.
-Rather than sending members to specialists, Vera providers are empowered to take the time to treat members onsite which reduces costs associated with specialty care.
+Instead of sending members to specialists, Vera providers are empowered to take the time to treat members onsite which reduces costs associated with specialty care.

 Shuffling large volumes of patients through appointment times is not part of the Vera model.
 Providers see up to 10 members per day, allowing them the time they need to offer whole person care and prevention while preventing fatigue.